Kijuoye/Kijuoye/README.md

 - 🔭 I’m currently working as a **Software analyst at ADIC - IIC**

-- 🌱 I’m currently interested in **Angular framework, Python development, application containeraztion and cloud services**
+- 🌱 I’m currently interested in **Angular framework, Python development, application containerization and cloud services**

 - 📫 How to reach me **oryegros@gmail.com**